evgenyigumnov/rustsn/README.md

 I would love to see contributions from the community.
 If you experience bugs, feel free to open an issue.
 If you would like to implement a new feature or bug fix, please follow the steps:
 1. Read "[Contributor License Agreement (CLA)](CLA)"
-2. Do "git clone"
+2. Do fork
-3. Create branch with your pull request
+3. Create pull request
-4. Create pull request to main branch

 ## For contributors